-Active soils are those in which the decomposition of humus proceeds at a rate favorable for growth and development without actually exhausting the supply of organic matter.
-Eg., moderately moist loamy sand, sandy loam and loamy marl.
+Active soils are those in which the decomposition of humus proceeds at a rate favourable for growth and development without actually exhausting the supply of organic matter.
+E.g., moderately moist loamy sand, sandy loam and loamy marl.

-Moderately active soils are those where decomposition is too slow for a healthy development of most plants. e.g., stiff clay, wet soil, heather soil.
+Moderately active soils are those where decomposition is too slow for a healthy development of most plants.
+E.g., stiff clay, wet soil, heather soil.

-Inactive soils are that soil which has either excess of moisture or absence of humus thus, little or no decomposition takes place. e.g. peat soil, shifting sand, etc.
+Inactive soils are those soils which has either excess of moisture or absence of humus thus, little or no decomposition takes place.
+E.g. peat soil, shifting sand, etc.